Skip to main content

 Fortunately, there are many elements of your home’s value you can control.
 Your home’s value is significantly impacted by how well you take care of it.
 Consistently performing basic upkeep tasks each month can help you maintain the value of your home (not to mention save you money from costly repairs).

-Testing your sump pump, sealing your windows, inspecting your furnace, and patching your driveway, among other tasks, can help you keep your home in tip-top shape.
+Testing your sump pump, sealing your windows, inspecting your furnace, and patching your driveway, among other tasks, can help prevent big maintenance costs and damage to your home that could negatively impact its value.

 Appraisal guide banner